openbaton/docs/docs/nfvo-how-to-use-gui.md

 If you are admin you call also use vim-drivers menu to download the drivers from marketplace and install and start them.
 You also have an access to the information about the drivers that are already installed.

 ## Manage PoPs
-On this page you can see the list of Vim Instances registered
+On this page you can see the list of PoPs registered

 ![List of Vim Instances][vimpage]

-For registering a new Vim Instance you should click on the button in the top-right corner **Register Vim** of this page and select your json to register a Vim Instance
+For registering a new Point-of-Presence you can click on the button in the top-right corner **Register Vim** of this page.
+In the new window you have two ways to register a new PoP.
+First is to fill out the form with all the data needed to register the PoP.
+You can choose the type of PoP from the drivers that you currently have installed (test, openstack, etc).
+![Register PoP form][registeraNewVimfile]

+You can copy json with the data or provide a file.
 ![Register a new Vim Instances][registeraNewVim]

 If you want to delete a Vim Instance you can click on the button **Action** and then **Delete** in the menu